Sandinista ideology: Symbolism

 Fonseca was highly influenced by Nicaraguan hero Augusto Sandino, whose history he was introduced to by Cuban revolutionaries.
 Sandino led a peasant insurgence against the first Somoza government in the 1930s under the Liberal Party banner.

 When the Somoza dictatorship was in power they had failed to develop proper educational institutions.
 To the dismay of Sandinistas, in school classes Sandino was described as a bandit and an enemy of good government.
-In the 1970s, Fonseca brought a new interpretation of Sandino to the Sandinista party members he wished to dispense upon the masses: his quest to attain the sovereign-independence of Nicaragua had not been accomplished generations after his assassination.
-Sandino wished to remove the foreign influences that were dominant in the country, and prevented the government from conducting business for the well being of the Nicaraguan people.
+In the 1970s, Fonseca brought a new interpretation of Sandino to the Sandinista party members wishing to dispense upon the masses: his quest to attain the sovereign-independence of Nicaragua had not been accomplished generations after his assassination.
+Sandino wished to remove the foreign influences that were dominant in the country, and prevented the government from conducting business for the well-being of the Nicaraguan people.
 Fonseca wished to use his newly developed history of Nicaragua to unite the rural peasants to instill a greater sense of pride, to encourage men to take part in the anti-imperial struggle and to increase revolutionary solidarity.

 Unlike Fonseca, Sandino was not a Marxist-Leninist.
 The Nicaraguan people's struggle against William Walker and Sandino's struggle against the Somoza forces was not directed at a socialist telos.
 Like Sandino, Fonseca wished to ignite the consciousness of the peasantry, and they were a collective force that Fonseca showed could be in control of their own futures.
 Fonseca believed that the first liberty that the masses should have was the ownership of the land where they labored.
 Economic sovereignty in the majority of Nicaragua's economic sectors would allow growth to remain in the state, as well as reward the people who rightfully deserved some profit.

 In some ways, Sandino's mission had been a failure since he did not remove the dictator who was in power, but Fonseca was able to retain the strong legacy of Sandino's spirit in his contemporary military approach.
 Sandino's guerrilla experience showed Fonseca that revolutionary processes could be developed among the peasantry.
 Fonseca also learned from Sandino's endeavors that revolutionaries had to learn from past errors, there was a need for theory to guide action, and the collective sharing of knowledge was essential.

-While rejecting teleological visions, Fonseca still believed that the formation of revolutionary consciousness was making peasants into "complete human beings."
-This should not be taken as Sandinista brainwashing.
-In truth, the idea of consciousness was borrowed from Sandino, and also from the Cuban revolutionaries.
+While rejecting teleological visions, Fonseca still believed that the formation of revolutionary consciousness was making peasants into 'complete human beings'.
+The idea of consciousness was borrowed from Sandino, and also from the Cuban revolutionaries.
 As the peasants were taught to read and write they developed a conscious awareness of their reality and were able to see the exploitation they endured under the Somoza regime.

 The message Fonseca and Sandino left was to teach the peasants to read and write.
 This did not occur too often in the 1930s.
 But for Sandinistas, education was a major function of the movement.
 Conscious people were committed to the revolution, even with the fatal risks involved.